Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 November 2025 01.37.07 UTC
+- WIB: Minggu, 30 November 2025 02.21.54 UTC
-- WITA: Minggu, 30 November 2025 02.37.07 UTC
+- WITA: Minggu, 30 November 2025 03.21.54 UTC
-- WIT: Minggu, 30 November 2025 03.37.07 UTC
+- WIT: Minggu, 30 November 2025 04.21.54 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: friendship
+Kategori: funny